Lynx Defense

 What to Look for in an AR-15 Trigger

-What you want in a trigger will very based on your specific wants and needs.
-But the things to consider are a standard and here’s what you should consider.
+What you want in a trigger will vary based on your specific wants and needs.
+But the things to consider are standard and here's what you should consider.

 Intended Use